Eggsecuter/twenty-one/README.md

-# Delivery
+# TWENTY-ONE
-A card game inspired by the Resident Evil 7 DLC
+A card game inspired by the Resident Evil 7 DLC "21"

 ## Server
 Backend